kmacdonald06/language-translator/index.md

 In addition to using the provided translation models, you can build upon the news models to create your own [custom models](customizing.html) for your use case.

-A preview of new Neural Machine Translation (NMT) models that deliver improved translation results is now available.
+A preview of new Neural Machine Translation (NMT) models that offer improved translations is now available.
 For more details, view the [release notes](release-notes.html#12-january-2018).
 {: tip}

 ## Quick links